SAS Thread - multiexposures - XMM-Newton

 Fig.4: multiespecget graphical interface

 We can see in the GUI the different input event lists with the corresponding calindex files, the expressions for source and background extraction and a filter expression.
+Make sure that the srcexp and backexp contain your source and background expressions, and that filterexp only contains event selection expressions and not any region selection expression.
+If this is the case, delete any region selection expression from filterexp.
 We can also see two options for the output products, one for single / double events selection, and the other for obtaining, on top of a single spectrum and response matrix per input exposure, a combined spectrum and matrix.
 Details of this combination are given in the thread, Combining the spectra of the 3 EPIC cameras.
 Once ready, simply press Run and all the spectral products will be produced.

 - The OGIP Rate Curve in the Product selection area can also be used to extract a light curve for all the individual exposures at once.
 In this case, we would need a single spatial region from which to extract the light curve.
 Again an image has to be produced by selecting X and Y in the Column selection area of the GUI.
 Once the ds9 window pops up, we make a 2D selection region and pass it back to the multixmmselect main window by pressing the 2D Region button in the Region selection area of the multixmmselect GUI.
 Notice that a light curve for the source and a light curve for the background would have to be produced in separate steps.